tsedio/tsed/readme.md

 ### Use promise

-`ts-express-decorators` support Promise API to send a response.
+TsExpressDecorators support Promise API to send a response.
 Just return a promise in your method and the controller will be waiting your promised response before send a response to the client.

 ```typescript
 import {Controller, Get, Response, Request} from "ts-express-decorators";